Acodei Data Processing Agreement

 13.1 This DPA will be governed by the governing law specified in the Agreement.
 If the Agreement does not specify governing law, this DPA will be governed by the laws of the State of Utah, United States, excluding its conflict-of-law rules.

-14.1 Acodei may modify this DPA as necessary to (a) reflect changes in the Services, (b) comply with applicable law or guidance, or (c) update Subprocessors or security practices.
-Acodei will provide notice of material changes, and such changes will become effective as stated in the notice or in accordance with the Agreement.
+14.1 Acodei may modify this DPA as necessary to (a) reflect changes in the Services, (b) comply with applicable law or guidance, or (c) update Sub-processors or security practices.
+Acodei will provide at least 30 days’ notice of material changes, and such changes will become effective as stated in the notice or in accordance with the Agreement.

 15. Order of Precedence